 The Everest Base Camp is an incredible journey as it takes you to an astounding height of 5,500 Kala Patthar.
 Kala Patthar is world-famous for its awe-inspiring views of Mount Everest.
 Your exciting Everest Base Camp Trek is a combination of rich culture and natural elements in the heart of the Khumbu region.
 The splendid walk along with the Buddhist monasteries and mani walls will offer you an experience to remember for a lifetime.

 The Everest Base Camp trek starts from Lukla to the north towards Namche Bazaar.
-The trail ahead begins to forks its way to the north-east and leads you to Pheriche/Dingboche.
-It is a moderate 4-6 hours of a hike every day to the Everest Base Camp.
+The trail ahead begins to fork its way to the northeast and leads you to Pheriche/Dingboche.
+It is a moderate 4-6 hours of hike every day to the Everest Base Camp.